Jamazi4/bimcat/notes.md

      will become private.
 In this case it will still be in your composite library until the owner removes you from the guests.

+   - Removing a library from your favorites will remove you from it's guests and therefore remove all occurances of this library in any composite library you own

 ## KNOWN ISSUES

 - the last pset won't trigger toast on removal -